 Our next stop was Ted’s sectet until we reached it.
 What a lovely surprise!

-I’m reaching into my purse for my own jam sandwich.
+I’m reaching into my purse for my own marmalade sandwich.
 For anyone who doesn’t get the reference, here is the amazing woman I am emulating:

 We continued on past a number of wonderful Victorian and Edwardian buildings, but when we saw this huge Gothic style one we were inspired to try to go inside, thinking it was a church.